Founder and President

 MBA, BS Pharm

-Elizabeth (Betsy) Nolan is a small business owner of BSX Enterprises, LLC, a company that provides a full range of strategic consulting services to include education and training program oversight, projects focusing on military protocol, business operations and management, and grass roots support services.
+Elizabeth (Betsy) Nolan is a small business owner.
+She is the Founder and President of BSX Enterprises, LLC, a company that provides a full range of strategic consulting services to include leadership development and projects focusing on military protocol and advocacy, business operations and management, and grass roots support services.
 Her diversity of interests and range of skill sets is the result of the wide variety of assignments she held during her 26-year career as an officer in the United States Navy.
+She now spends the majority of her time as a military and veteran advocate.

 A native of South Florida, Sue Roper joined the United States Navy Nurse Corps following her graduation from Jackson Memorial Hospital School of Nursing, Miami, Florida.
 During her 21-years of military service, she acquired her BSN from Maryville University, St. Louis, Missouri and a Masters of Science in Education from Old Dominion University in Norfolk, Virginia.